 If your goal is to pickle and keep your garlic long term, make sure to assemble the popular Mason jars you can get and refrigerate your pickled garlic in portions place inside those jars before storing them inside your home food pantry.

 If for some reason you want to lower the bite of the garlic, then refrigerating pickled garlic also aids the marinating process inside the fridge.
-And if you chop cloves of garlic and live it inside your fridge for at least 3 to 4days, the garlic turns slightly sweet and less bite which makes them ideal for your palate for eating garlic source.
-They’ll be good stored in the fridge for several months.
+And if you chop cloves of garlic and live it inside your fridge for at least 3 to 4days, the garlic turns slightly sweet and less bite which makes them ideal for your palate for eating garlic sauce.
+They’ll be stored in the fridge for several months.

 How long will pickled garlic last?

 Garlic tends to dry out and start to rot no matter how fresh it is.
 The best way to have your garlic last longer is by pickling it, this method of preserving garlic will give it longer shelf life.

 However, pickled garlic is slightly different from fresh garlic in the sense that it has it’s own flavor, although the basic notes all taste the same.

 Pickled garlic is mellowed.
 The cloves lose much of their bite, leaving a softer, sweeter garlicky flavor.
 They’re not great to use like pure garlic but are great when used more like pickles: to snack on, in sandwiches, in antipasto, on salads.

 But if you want to ferment garlic, then that is a different scenario…